Network effect: Multiple equilibria and expectations

 Networks effects often result in multiple potential market equilibrium outcomes.
 The key determinant in which equilibrium will manifest are the expectations of the market participants, which are self-fulfilling.
 Because users are incentivised to coordinate their adoption, user will tend to adopt the product that they expect to draw the largest number of users.
 These expectations may be shaped by path dependence, such as a perceived first-mover advantage, which can result in lock-in.
 The most commonly cited example of path dependence is the QWERTY keyboard, which owes its ubiquity to its establishment of an early lead in the keyboard layout industry and high switching costs, rather than any inherent advantage over competitors.
-Other key influences of adoption expectations can be reputational (e.g. a firm that has previously produced high quality products may be favoured over a new firm).
+Other key influences of adoption expectations can be reputational (e.g. a firm that has previously produced high-quality products may be favoured over a new firm).

 Markets with network effects may result in inefficient equilibrium outcomes.
 With simultaneous adoption, users may fail to coordinate towards a single agreed-upon product, resulting in splintering among different networks, or may coordinate to lock-in to a different product than the one that is best for them.

 Technology lifecycle

 If some existing technology or company whose benefits are largely based on network effects starts to lose market share against a challenger such as a disruptive technology or open standards based competition, the benefits of network effects will reduce for the incumbent, and increase for the challenger.
 In this model, a tipping point is eventually reached at which the network effects of the challenger dominate those of the former incumbent, and the incumbent is forced into an accelerating decline, whilst the challenger takes over the incumbent's former position.

-Sony's Betamax and Victor Company of Japan (JVC)'s video home system (VHS) can both be used for video cassette recorders (VCR), but the two technologies are not compatible.
+Sony's Betamax and Victor Company of Japan (JVC)'s video home system (VHS) can both be used for video cassette recorders (VCRs), but the two technologies are not compatible.
 Therefore, the VCR that is suitable for one type of cassette cannot fit in another.
 VHS's technology gradually surpassed Betamax in the competition.
 In the end, Betamax lost its original market share and was replaced by VHS.